Natural Home Remedies For Grey Hair

 Premature greying of hair can have a negative impact on young people’s self-esteem, particularly on those with darker hair types, due to the easy sight of grey hair.
 Therefore, long-lasting and efficient management of grey hair is essential.
 Today, there are several home remedies like oak galls, barley, onion juice, etc., that are known to be effective in dealing with grey hair.

-Also Read: Home Remedies For Hair Thinning
+Also Read: Home Remedies To Help Reduce Dandruff Naturally

 Grey hair is melanin-depleted hair, whereas white hair is completely devoid of it.
 This is partly due to a decrease in the number of stem cells that mature into melanin-producing cells.
 The cells may become worn out, damaged, or lose the support systems that are responsible for keeping them functioning.
 Genes play a role in melanin production since they help regulate it.
-There are multiple causes for developing PHG, such as a poor diet, genes, vitamin deficiencies, obesity, smoking, stress and some diseases.12
+There are multiple causes for developing PHG, such as a poor diet, genes, vitamin deficiencies, obesity, smoking, stress and some diseases.

 Disclaimer: The information provided here is for educational/awareness purposes only and is not intended to be a substitute for medical treatment by a healthcare professional and should not be relied upon to diagnose or treat any medical condition.
 The reader should consult a registered medical practitioner to determine the appropriateness of the information and before consuming any medication.
 PharmEasy does not provide any guarantee or warranty (express or implied) regarding the accuracy, adequacy, completeness, legality, reliability or usefulness of the information; and disclaims any liability arising thereof.